4realDev/sticky-notes-scanner-server-and-api/README.md

 ## I. SETUP AND INSTALLATION
 ### 1. Create Virtual Environment
+Clone Repository.
+Navigate into root directory.
+Create Virtual Environment.

+```
+py -m venv env
+```

 Advantages:
 - Isolates all Python and library dependencies needed for TFOD model
 - Ensures clean working environment
 - Does not conflict with all other already installed libraries and dependencies on your machine
 -> no dependency conflicts
 -> Virtual environment has it’s own isolated packages under Lib/site-packages

-```
-py -m venv env
-```

 ### 2. Start Virtual Environment with windows batch script in `Scripts/activate`
 (env) is visible and pip list only shows isolated packages (Lib/site-packages) in your environment